 We used polyx oil on the jarrah kitchen bench tops and all the interior ply cabinetry.

-So far I’m really pleased with the woodwax.
-It wipes down as easily as a laminate and seems a little tougher than the polyx oil.
+So far I’m really pleased with the wood wax.
+It wipes down as easily as a laminate and doesn’t retain grubby fingerprints like the plain polyx oil interiors.
+(Note: there is a final protective top coat of polyx oil over the wood wax).
 Our cupboards and drawer fronts have taken plenty of knocks without damage.
 I also dropped one of the cupboard doors before the kitchen was finished and scraped a nasty hole.
-With some filler, a light sand and a new coat of woodwax it looked as good as new.
+With some filler, a light sand and a new coat of wood wax it looked as good as new.
 Not something you can do easily with veneers and laminates.

 There wasn’t a lot worth saving in the old kitchen.
 Ancient particleboard and laminex went to the tip but we kept the timber doors for other projects.
 The stove and fridge were fairly new so we sold the stove on Gumtree and kept the fridge.
 The white fridge isn’t a great look or fit for the new design but we’ll wait until it needs replacing.

 So there you have it.
 The first new room in a Junk Map house.
 An experiment in many ways, but hopefully a low-waste investment that can be repainted or repurposed through several more decades.